jundalisay/superb/content/en/research/smith/jurisprudence/part-5/intro.md

-+++
+---
-title=  "Introduction"
+title: "Introduction"
-date=  2015-09-09
+weight: 9
+author: "Adam Smith"
+icon: /icons/smith.png
-image=  "/covers/lectures.jpg"
+image: "/covers/lectures.jpg"
-# image=  "https= //sorasystem.sirv.com/books/life.jpg"
-description=  "The rules which nations should observe, or do observe with one another, cannot be treated so accurately as private or public law" link=  "/research/smith/jurisprudence/part-5"
+description: "The rules which nations should observe, or do observe with one another, cannot be treated so accurately as private or public law"
-+++
+---

 The rules which nations should observe, or do observe with one another, cannot be treated so accurately as private or public law.